Simple linear attention language models balance the recall-throughput tradeoff: Results

-\paragraph{Baselines} We compare to key baselines in the literature.
-We compare to Transformer (GPT architecture) and Transformer++ (Llama architecture \citep{touvron2023llama}), which adds rotary encodings \citep{su2023roformer} and gated linear units.
-We compare an early class of efficient architectures built from gating and long-convolution primitives including Hyena \citep{poli2023hyena}, RWKV \citep{peng2023rwkv}, and H3 \citep{dao2022hungry}.
-We finally compare to recent state-of-the-art architectures, that use input-dependent sequence aggregation to improve in quality upon the long-convolution models, including Mamba \citep{gu2023mamba} and Gated Linear Attention \citep{yang2023gated}.
+\paragraph{Baselines} We compare to several key baselines at the $360$m and $1.3$b parameter scales, up to $50$b tokens of training.
+We first consider Transformer++, Transformers with modern improvements such as rotary encodings \citep{su2023roformer} and gated linear units~\cite{touvron2023llama}.
+We then consider a class of popular efficient architectures built from gating and long-convolution primitives including Hyena \citep{poli2023hyena}, RWKV \citep{peng2023rwkv}, and H3 \citep{dao2022hungry}.
+We finally compare to the recently popular Mamba \citep{gu2023mamba} and Gated Linear Attention \citep{yang2023gated} linear recurrent architectures with input-dependent recurrent-state updates.
+We give each architecture the Transformer++ improvements as relevant and use the implementations provided by prior work during training.

+{\sysname} combines familiar local and global sequence mixers to achieve high quality.
+We train {\sysname} as a hybrid of $\approx 20\%$ linear attention, $\approx 20\%$ sliding window attention, and $\approx 60\%$ gated convolution layers as discussed in \Cref{sec:appendix_experiment_details}.
+In contrast to recent baselines, {\sysname} requires \textit{no input-dependent decays} whatsoever.